 Can Troops return nuts to the cupboard?
 No. Food products are not returnable or exchangeable.
 Only damaged products may be exchanged at a cupboard.

 I just found out that my daughter is only a few cans away from the next recognition.
 Can I buy some more cans so she can earn it?
 Yes if it’s before the end of the sale.
-Contact your Troop Leader and/or Troop Product Manager for more products.
+Contact your Troop Leader and/or Troop Product Coordinator for more products.
 It’s a good idea for your daughter to keep track of her progress throughout the sale so she can celebrate reaching her goal!

 Can we sell Fall Product after the sale ends?
 Yes.
 Money and paperwork is due to Troop Leaders on November 9 and cupboards close, but troops/girls that still have nut products may continue to sell until they have emptied their inventory.